I'm a provider

 Please wait while you are redirected.

 Pseudomyxoma peritonei is a clinicopathologic entity characterized by the production of mucinous ascites and mostly originates from epithelial neoplasms of the appendix.
-As the tumor grows, the narrow lumen of the appendix becomes obstructed and subsequently leads to appendiceal perforation.
-The neoplastic cells progressively colonize the peritoneal cavity and copious mucin production builds up in the peritoneal cavity.
-Appendix tumors causing pseudomyxoma peritonei range from a benign pathologic appearance (disseminated peritoneal adenomucinosis), to malignant pathologic findings (peritoneal mucinous carcinomatosis), with some intermediate pathologic grades.
-Clinically, this syndrome ranges from early pseudomyxoma peritonei fortuitously discovered on imaging or during a laparotomy performed for another reason, to advanced cases with a distended abdomen, bowel obstruction, and starvation.
+Appendix cancer is diagnosed in fewer than 1,000 Americans each year; less than half are epithelial neoplasms.
+As mucin-producing cells of the tumor proliferate, the narrow lumen of the appendix becomes obstructed and subsequently leads to appendiceal perforation.
+Neoplastic cells progressively colonize the peritoneal cavity and produce copious mucin, which collects in the peritoneal cavity.
+Pseudomyxoma peritonei ranges from benign (disseminated peritoneal adenomucinosis) to malignant (peritoneal mucinous carcinomatosis), with some intermediate pathologic grades.
+Clinically, this syndrome ranges from early pseudomyxoma peritonei, fortuitously discovered on imaging or during a laparotomy performed for another reason, to advanced cases with a distended abdomen, bowel obstruction, and starvation.
 The conventional treatment of pseudomyxoma peritonei is surgical debulking repeated as necessary to alleviate pressure effects.
 However, repeated debulking surgeries become ever more difficult due to progressively thickened intra-abdominal adhesions, and this treatment is palliative, leaving visible or occult disease in the peritoneal cavity.
+Five-year overall survival (OS) depends on tumor histology and ranges from 6% for high-grade tumors to 75% for low-grade tumors.

 Peritoneal dissemination develops in approximately 10–15% of patients with colon cancer, and despite the use of increasingly effective regimens of chemotherapy and biologic agents in the treatment of advanced disease, peritoneal metastases are associated with a median survival of 6 to 7 months.

 Malignant mesothelioma is a relatively uncommon malignancy that may arise from the mesothelial cells lining the pleura, peritoneum, pericardium, and tunica vaginalis testis.
 In the U.S., 200-400 new cases of diffuse malignant peritoneal mesothelioma (DMPM) are registered every year, accounting for 10-30% of all-type mesothelioma.
 DMPM has traditionally been considered as a rapidly lethal malignancy with limited and ineffective therapeutic options.
 The disease is usually diagnosed at an advanced stage and is characterized by multiple variably sized nodules throughout the abdominal cavity.
 As the disease progresses, the nodules become confluent to form plaques, masses, or uniformly cover peritoneal surfaces.
-In most patients, death eventually occurs as a result of locoregional progression within the abdominal cavity.
-In historical case series, treatment by palliative surgery, systemic/intraperitoneal chemotherapy, and abdominal irradiation results in a median survival of approximately 12 months.
+In most patients, death eventually results from locoregional progression within the abdominal cavity.
+In historical case series, treatment by palliative surgery, systemic or intraperitoneal chemotherapy, and abdominal irradiation results in a median survival of approximately 12 months.

-Surgical cytoreduction in conjunction with hyperthermic intraperitoneal chemotherapy has been proposed for these patients.
-The cytoreduction is designed to remove visible tumor deposits, and the intraperitoneal chemotherapy is designed to address remaining microscopic disease.
+Surgical cytoreduction (resection of visible disease) in conjunction with hyperthermic intraperitoneal chemotherapy is designed to remove visible tumor deposits and residual microscopic disease.
 By delivering chemotherapy intraperitoneally, drug exposure to the peritoneal surface is increased some 20-fold compared to systemic exposure.
-In addition, prior animal and in vitro studies have suggested that the cytotoxicity of mitomycin C is enhanced at temperatures greater than 39 degrees Celsius.
+In addition, previous animal and in vitro studies have suggested that the cytotoxicity of mitomycin C is enhanced at temperatures greater than 39 degrees Celsius (102.2°F).

 Hyperthermia Therapy is addressed in a separate policy.

-Cytoreductive surgery and perioperative intraperitoneal chemotherapy for the treatment of pseudomyxoma peritonei may be considered medically necessary.
+Cytoreductive surgery and perioperative intraperitoneal chemotherapy may be considered medically necessary for the treatment of:

-Cytoreduction surgery and perioperative intraperitoneal chemotherapy is considered investigational for peritoneal carcinomatosis from colorectal cancer.
+Cytoreductive surgery and perioperative intraperitoneal chemotherapy is considered investigational for:

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.